 “Hey Uncle Scar, will I like the surprise?”

 “Simba, it’s to DIE for!”

-What Simba doesn’t know is that about a hundred feet above him, at the top of the canyon, is an enormous herd of wildebeest.
-The herd is revealed with a rather ominous chord from the orchestra (and I’m sure any adults watching the film quickly figured out what was about to happen, before it happened).
-While the herd quietly grazes, Shenzi, Banzai and Ed wait in the shadows for a signal from scar.
-Banzai is going crazy from the temptation of having so much food so close at hand, but Shenzi successfully prevents him from blowing their cover too soon.
-At a glance from Scar, the three hyenas go to work, frightening the herd into stampeding into their only avenue of escape: the canyon, where Simba is still waiting.
+What Simba doesn’t know is that about a hundred feet above him is an enormous herd of wildebeest.
+The herd is revealed with a rather ominous chord from the orchestra.
+While the herd quietly grazes, Shenzi, Banzai and Ed wait in the shadows for a signal from Scar.
+Banzai is going crazy from the temptation of having so much food so close at hand, but Shenzi prevents him from blowing their cover too soon.
+At a glance from Scar, the three hyenas frighten the herd into stampeding into their only avenue of escape: the canyon, where Simba is still waiting.

 Moments before the music starts, Simba is indeed practicing his roar, and is pleased when his extra-loud “RAWR!!” startles a lizard and echoes off the canyon walls.
 But then…something happens.
 The pebbles begin to shake, a weird thundering noise is heard, and then hundreds of wildebeest begin pouring down the side of the canyon!!